KACA at 40

 The Korean American Communication Association is proud to announce its 40th anniversary in 2018.
 Having started from a handful of Korean American communication scholars in 1978, we have grown into the backbone of communication scholarship activities related to Korea, for promoting research as well as friendships in the academic society among its members and beyond.

-Lead by the 40th anniversary planning committee (chair: Dr. Hye-ryeon Lee / University of Hawaii at Manoa), various commemorative projects are planned to take place throughout the year.
+Led by the 40th anniversary planning committee (co-chaired by Dr. Hye-ryeon Lee / University of Hawaii at Manoa and Dr. Seungahn Nah / University of Oregon), various commemorative projects are planned to take place throughout the year.
 Stay tuned for more information!

 - 40th Anniversary Conference & AEJMC KACA Research Sessions (August 6-9, 2018, Washington, D.C.)